-Last, our findings shed new light on the long-run changes in the nature of wealth, the shape of the production function, and the recent rise in capital shares.
-In the eighteenth and early nineteenth century, capital was mostly land, so that there was limited scope for substituting labor to capital.
-In the twentieth and twenty-first centuries, by contrast, capital takes many forms, to an extent such that the elasticity of substitution between labor and capital might well be larger than 1.
+Last, our findings shed new light on the long run changes in the nature of wealth, the shape of the production function and the recent rise in capital shares.
+In the 18^{th} and early 19^{th} century, capital was mostly land, so that there was limited scope for substituting labor to capital.
+In the 20^{th} and 21^{st} centuries, by contrast, capital takes many forms, to an extent such that the elasticity of substitution between labor and capital might well be larger than 1.
 With an elasticity even moderately larger than 1, rising capital-output ratios can generate substantial increases in capital shares, similar to those that have occurred in rich countries since the 1970s.

-The article is organized as follows.
+The paper is organized as follows.
 Section II relates our work to the existing literature.
-In Section III we define the key ratios and present the accounting framework.
+In section III we define the key ratios and present the accounting framework.
 We describe the 1970-2010 evolution of wealth-income ratios in Section IV, before decomposing the accumulation of wealth into volume and price effects (Section V).
-In Section VI, we present decomposition results over a longer period (1870-2010) for a subset of countries (United States, Germany, France, United Kingdom).
-We take an even longer perspective in Section VII, in which we discuss the changing nature of wealth in the United Kingdom, France, and the United States since the eighteenth century.
-In Section VIII, we compare the long-run evolution of capital-output ratios and capital shares to discuss the changing nature of technology and the pros and cons of the Cobb-Douglas approximation.
+In section VI, we present decomposition results over a longer period (1870-2010) for a subset of countries (U.S., Germany, France, U.K.).
+We take an even longer perspective in section VII in which we discuss the changing nature of wealth in the U.K., France and the U.S. since the 18^{th} century.
+In section VIII, we compare the long-run evolution of capital-output ratios and capital shares in order to discuss the changing nature of technology and the pros and cons of the Cobb-Douglas approximation.
 Section IX concludes.